gr0uch/simulacra/README.md

 | React.js          | 8 ms     | 109 ms     | 15 ms      | 26 ms     | 22 ms  |
 | Angular.js        | 8 ms     | 115 ms     | 15 ms      | 28 ms     | 26 ms  |

+To run the benchmarks, you will have to clone the repository and build it by running `npm run build`.
+The benchmarks are located [here](https://github.com/0x8890/simulacra/tree/master/benchmark).

 ## How it Works